desguerra/fuzzy-pancake/README.md

 ## Description

 This project is a feature request challenge.
-This challenge involved refactoring an existing site to make it more accessible.
+This challenge involved refactoring an existing site to **make it more accessible**.
 This project was refactored to include:

 * semantic HTML elements in source code
 * logical structure of HTML elements